isomerpages/moe-mayflowersec/_curriculum/Departments/Humanities.md

 Notable Programmes &amp; Events
 ---------------------------
 #### Investigative Projects
-Inquiry based learning as the cornerstone, students of all levels embark on Geographical Investigations either conducted in school or outside school depending on the nature of the topic.
-Lower Secondary students also work on historical sources to make sense of the past and form interpretations and conclusions relating to Singapore history.
+With inquiry-based learning as the cornerstone, students of all levels embark on Geographical Investigations.
+Lower Secondary students also work on historical sources to make sense of the past and form interpretations and conclusions relating to Singapore's history.
 In Social Studies classes, our Secondary 3 students and all NT students, embark on various projects to better understand current societal issues.

 #### MOE Geography/History Challenge
 Every year, we send a team of students to participate in the Geography and History MOE Challenges.
-By doing so, we have given students to learn deep and go beyond the syllabus.
-These competitions have also been an excellent way to talent spot promising students who are offered to take the Talent Development Programme specifically meant for students keen to pursue these humanities subjects at the A level.
+By doing so, our students are given the opportunity to learn deeply and go beyond the syllabus.
+These competitions have also been an excellent way to talent-spot promising students.
+These students are offered to join the Talent Development Programme specifically meant for students keen to pursue these humanities subjects at the A level.

 #### PROVE IT!
 Competition
 Selected lower secondary students take part in this inter-school challenge that examines their ability to evaluate for reliable information, an important life skill in these times.